jakelever/swc-machine-learning-short/_episodes/05-grep.md

 - "Use `history` to display recent commands, and `!number` to repeat a command by number."
 ---

-So he has been receiving substantial money from Bishop Industries and has received many emails from Martin Bishop.
+So he has been receiving substantial money from Bishop Industries and has sent many emails to a Martin Bishop.
+It'd be great if we knew more about Martin Bishop.

 Let's find all the Martin Bishop emails